Site Director Message

 The core foundation of your family practice training will be your home clinic.
-You will be based here for four half-day sessions a week for 79 of your 104 weeks.
-This will allow you to develop your own ‘mini practice’ and follow your own patients in the community and in hospital.
+You will be based here for the first two months of your program and subsequently a half-day a week for the remainder of your residency while you are in the region.
+This will allow you to develop your own ‘mini practice’ and follow your patients in the community and hospital.
 You will also be exposed to different scopes and styles of practice through spending one month in another family practice clinic and two months in a remote rural setting (Grand Forks or Nakusp).

 The curriculum’s emphasis is on integrating learning back to your family practice experience.
 You will have rotations in all the core specialty areas – surgery and procedural skills, ER, internal medicine, women’s health, obstetrics and pediatrics, mental health.
-We also offer ‘special interest’ rotations in areas including pain, pharmacology, diabetes, palliative care, group visits, HIV, occupational health and inter-disciplinary team work.
+We also offer electives in areas including pain, pharmacology, diabetes, palliative care, group visits, HIV, occupational health and interdisciplinary teamwork.
 The specialty core content is delivered by a supportive contingent of specialists who work directly with family physicians.

 All blocks involve 4 half-day sessions per week in your home clinic, except for electives and Remote Rural FP, which are full time rotations.

-HC = Home Clinic, FP = family practice, IM = internal medicine, includes ICU, hospitalist, MH = mental health, SI = special interest, PS = procedural skills, WH = women’s health
+HC = Home Clinic, FP = family practice, IM = internal medicine, MH = mental health

-The Kootenay Boundary region and is located in south eastern BC, 650 km east of Vancouver and 650km south west of Calgary.
+The Kootenay Boundary region is located in southeastern BC, 650 km east of Vancouver and 650 km south west of Calgary.
 The population of about 80,000 has an unusual rural demographic, with many engineers, scientists, doctors and dot-com specialists.

-The region’s health facilities consist of the regional hospital in Trail and 3 community hospitals in Nelson, Grand Forks and Nakusp, along with 3 community health care centres with ER in Castlegar, New Denver and Kaslo.
+The region’s health facilities consist of the regional hospital in Trail and three community hospitals in Nelson, Grand Forks, and Nakusp, along with three community health care centers with ER in Castlegar, New Denver, and Kaslo.
 Primary care is provided in GP offices, primary OB clinics, mental health and addictions clinics, chronic pain clinics and chronic disease management clinics.
-We have a very efficient turn-around of lab and diagnostic services and access to specialist referrals.
+We have a very efficient turnaround of the lab and diagnostic services and access to specialist referrals.

 The medical community is made up of 105 family physicians and 47 specialists.
 With a low number of learners, the environment is non-competitive.
-The KB Division of Family Practice is leading the province in a number of initiativesand is the only one with nurse practitioner members.
+The local Divisions of Family Practice is leading the province in many initiatives and is the only one with nurse practitioner members.

-Our education resources.
-We are an established medical training site with a robust undergraduate UBC Integrated Clinical Clerkship program that trains four medical students throughout their 3rd year.
+We are an established medical training site with a robust undergraduate UBC Integrated Clinical Clerkship program that trains four medical students throughout their third year.
 We have also hosted Family Medicine Residency Rural rotations site for many years.
-Our resourcesinclude UBC clinical and administrative offices, state of the art video-conferencing education rooms, a well-stocked, up to date medical library as well as access to all online UBC and Health Authority Library resources.
+Our resources include UBC clinical and administrative offices, state of the art video conferencing education rooms, a well-stocked and up to date medical library as well as access to all online UBC and Health Authority Library resources.

-Our playground – Kootenay Boundary is an outstanding outdoor recreational paradise with world class skiing (Rossland and Nelson were voted best ski towns in North America), mountain biking and hiking.
-The region supports a thriving cultural and artistic community featuring many music venues, theatre performances, craft shows and galleries, as well as a surprising array of interesting restaurants, bookshops, coffee shops, boutique stores and adventure tour and sporting/adventure back country tourism companies.
-Many of the communities are located on lakeshores or riverbanks and all have an impressive array of parks, aquatic centers, golf courses, baseball stadiums, ice arenas, indoor field houses, curling rinks, tennis and squash courts and several soccer pitches.
-There are a wide range of schools, including French and Russian Immersion and the Waldorf School in Nelson.
+Kootenay Boundary is an outstanding outdoor recreational paradise with world-class skiing (Rossland and Nelson were voted best ski towns in North America), mountain biking and hiking.
+The region supports a thriving cultural and artistic community featuring many music venues, theatre performances, craft shows and galleries, as well as a surprising array of interesting restaurants, bookshops, coffee shops, boutique stores and adventure tourism companies.
+Many of the communities are located on lake shores or river banks, and all have an impressive array of parks, aquatic centers, golf courses, baseball stadiums, ice arenas, indoor field houses, curling rinks, tennis and squash courts and several soccer pitches.
+There is a wide range of schools, including French and Russian Immersion and the Waldorf School in Nelson.